crixthegreat/Tower-of-Fortune/README.md

 - ~~the display logic and GUI of skills(in info_layer) need to be fix~~ (done)

 ### [battle]
-- add hp change effect (Green color text going up)for hp-regen(absorb) for the player
+- add hp change effect (Green color text going up) for the player when hp-regen(absorb) occurs
 - the color of the enemy's name text varies depending on the rank
+- fix the enemy's name when moves to the camp event and corpse event
 - skill effect(sprites)

 ### [item]